Kevin MacWilliams -

 Linda Cooney -

 Linda Cooney RVT, BASVT, has been practicing in the veterinary technical field since graduating from St. Lawrence College, as a Registered Veterinary Technologist.
 After graduation, Linda completed an eight-week pet grooming course at a "Touch of Class" grooming academy, in Calgary, Alberta.
 She then worked as head technologist in a private practice for 18 years.
-Since 2008, she has taught "Grooming Your Dog" and "First Aid for Pets", at Algonquin College, Pembroke Campus, allowing more time to be home and raise their two children.
-Linda has also recently completed a Bachelor of Applied Science in Veterinary Technology, from St. Petersburg College in Florida, graduating the 4th of May, 2013, in Tampa Bay, Florida.
-She is active with her dogs in conformation, obedience, rally, and agility.
+For six years Linda taught "Grooming Your Dog" and "First Aid for Pets", at Algonquin College, Pembroke Campus, allowing more time to be home and raise their two children.
+She completed a Bachelor of Applied Science in Veterinary Technology, from St. Petersburg College in Florida, graduating the 4th of May, 2013, in Tampa Bay, Florida.
+She is active with her dogs in conformation, obedience, rally, and Therapy Dog work.

 Linda is a long time member of the CKC, OVPDC, GSPCC and the Champlain Dog Club.
 Her other passion has always been cats.
 Cats are the reason for her career choice.
 After loosing her almost 19 year old American Shorthair, SunnyLo's Sergeant Tibbs (18 July 1993 - 14 June 2012), Linda felt the house was not a home without a cat.
 She wanted another American Shorthair to fill the void.
 Seven months of searching and waiting for a silver tabby, Linda and Kevin ended up purchasing the Gentle Isle Cattery (American Shorthairs), from Prince Edward Island.
 She is excited to be showing cats again and breeding American Shorthairs under Kalins Cattery.
 Linda is a member of the CCA and the ACFA.